GanapathySubramanian/Hospital-Management-System-Updated/README.md

 # Hospital-Management-System-with-admin-page-Frontend-updated
+  A web-based application in which the patient can book the Appointment and cancel their appointment.
+The admin can manage all the details about booking and prescription           details, also he can add and remove doctors.
+The doctors can accept and reject the patient appointments and the doctor can also prescribe some medicine to the patient
   Hospital Management System using MySQL, Php.

 Visit : [Live demo](https://ganapathyda-hms.000webhostapp.com/)
 ## Prerequisites